solodev/header-classes/README.md

-# header-classes
+## header-classes
-Creating fixed elements on scroll can be a difficult endeavor.
-With some JS and CSS, however, you can provide a fantastic UI/UX set of elements that help your users navigate or you can create a well-positioned call-to-action that follows the user as they scroll.
+ How can you change the style of your headers without changing the order and still get the visual elements you want?
+This tutorial will show you exactly how to do that with just a bit of CSS.

 ## Tutorial

-For detailed instruction's, view Solodev's [How to Create On Scroll Fixed Positioning with CSS and JS](https://www.solodev.com/blog/how-to-create-on-scroll-fixed-positioning-with-css-and-js.stml) article.
+ -For detailed instruction's, view Solodev's [How to Adjust Header Styles with CSS and Bootstrap](https://www.solodev.com/blog/how-to-adjust-header-styles-with-css-and-bootstrap.stml) article.

 ## Demo

-Try out a working example on [JSFiddle](https://jsfiddle.net/solodev/5jkkvqzw/).
+Try out a working example on [JSFiddle](https://jsfiddle.net/solodev/aftrboh3/).

 ## HTML